MKT Law | Litigation Is Our Business SM

 • Someone uses threats or intimidation to have someone else not buy from you

 Need to resolve a breached contract?
-Call (612) 260-5109 to request a confidential case review.
+Call 612-217-2913 to request a confidential case review.

-Minneapolis Contract Litigation Attorneys for Small Businesses
+Minneapolis Contract Litigation Attorney For Small Businesses

 Owners of smaller businesses are generally required to sign a lot of contracts personally.
-This is a way for the other party to get around the personal liability protections you enjoy due to running your business as a corporation, S corporation, or LLC.
+This is a way for the other party to get around the personal liability protections you enjoy due to running your business as a corporation, S corporation or LLC.
 These cases can involve numerous strategic decisions about how to proceed based on your particular situation.
-We can defend both you and your business, or only one of you, and have the experience to craft the most effective defense to protect you and your business.
+Attorney Thompson can defend both you and your business, or only one of you, and have the experience to craft the most effective defense to protect you and your business.

-When your contract says the prevailing party shall pay the non-prevailing party’s attorney’s fees, what does that mean?
-Will the Court make the other party pay your attorney’s fees?
+When your contract says the prevailing party shall pay the nonprevailing party’s attorney’s fees, what does that mean?
+Will the court make the other party pay your attorney’s fees?
 Will you have to pay for the attorney’s fees for the attorney that’s suing you?
 These clauses are more complicated than they appear.

-Being Sued for a Breach of Contract?
+Being Sued For A Breach Of Contract?

 Even though you’re certain you haven’t breached any contracts, you can’t expect a good outcome if you just deny the claims.
-You need to present what is known as an “affirmative defense,” and you need to right away when you answer the Complaint.
+You need to present what is known as an “affirmative defense,” and you need to right away when you answer the complaint.

 Otherwise, you lose your right to assert them.
 If they are not raised, they are waived.
 If you wait too long to raise your defense, they could be seen as unusable or fraudulent later down the line.
 A skilled contract litigation lawyer can help you prepare the best defense for your case.